end2endzone/end2endzone-hugo/jekyll-export/_posts/2014-09-14-final-flight-of-a-super-cub-lp.md

 # The Good

 After 1½ month of flying the plane, I was feeling a little more confident and I trusted enough myself for doing loops.
 So at the end of the 2013 season, I went flying with a friend with my Super Cub LP.
-I wasn't expecting any disaster... <span style="line-height: 1.5;">It was a little cloudy &amp; windy but I went flying anyway because I was too much confident that nothing could </span>happen since I had 6-7 flights of experience!<span style="line-height: 1.5;"></span>
+I wasn't expecting any disaster...
+It was a little cloudy &amp; windy but I went flying anyway because I was too much confident that nothing could happen since I had 6-7 flights of experience!

 # The Bad